KuramaSyu/GoToHell/README.md

   - standard.tsx: DELETE api/sports
   - Sport.tsx: POST api/sports
 - [ ] add functions to these APIs, which only fetch, if zustand store has nothing stored in it
-- [ ] add AmountModal when number is entered

 #### Features